 L o n g e r explanation

-All cast tubeless wheels have them, and just about all rear spoked, tube-type rims have them too, right as far back as IVJ Teneres from the mid-80s.
+All cast tubeless wheels have these lips, and just about all rear spoked, tube-type rims have them too, right as far back as IVJ Teneres from the mid-80s.
 These humps/ridges/lips keep a tyre’s bead seated on the rim and out of the well (but make tyre changing harder).

 However, stock 21-inch tube-type spoke rims hardly ever have them.
 I don’t know why as having a flat tyre come off the rim is more perilous than on the rear.
 So with a typical 18/21 spoked bike, like my AT, DIY-ing the stock lipped back wheel is easy and safe.
 But the front requires tracking down a lipped 21.
-Giant and Takasako Excel (above right); ake them from about £110 but you won’t find ebay flooded with them.
+Giant and Takasako Excel (above right) make them from about £110 but you won’t find ebay flooded with them.
 Once you have laced that rim on you can try and DIY seal it too, or you can spend from £120 on a BARTubeless or Airtight professional sealing.

 I like to experiment with new ways of doing things, so I went ahead.
 Full DIY XT660Z article here.
 Short version: the stuff I used (right) didn’t adhere that well, plus I didn’t do a good enough job in preparing the rim: and then on the road, I forgot all about it, tyre pressures dropped after 1500km and I dinged a rim and lost the seal.

 Above: over a decade later Ian C. tells me he once had good results on his KTM V-twin with Ever Build Puraflex 40 PU sealant; about £6 for 310ml.
 This was after thoroughly degreasing and then spraying etch primer (left) on the wheel before applying a couple of layers of black Puraflex and screeding it down smoothly.